LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/BlackMythWukongWithNewUE5Technology/BlackMythWukongWithNewUE5Technology.md

 - Unreal engine 5 Niagara particle system
 - Unreal Engine 5 Nanite Virtualized Geometry Technology
-- Lumen Global Illumination and Reflections
+- Unreal Engine 5 Lumen Global Illumination and Reflections
+- Nvidia RTX40 AI DLSS technology

+We will summarize the key features of these new technology and compare with Black Myth: Wukong's game picture to explain the advantage of these technology compare with the old solution and how these technology are applied in the game.

 **Table of Contents**